shipmonk-rnd/phpstan-rules/README.md

 ### forbidUselessNullableReturn
 - Denies marking closure/function/method return type as nullable when null is never returned
-- Recommended to be used together with `uselessPrivatePropertyDefaultValue` and `UselessPrivatePropertyNullabilityRule`
+- Recommended to be used together with `uselessPrivatePropertyDefaultValue`
 ```php
 public function example(int $foo): ?int { // null never returned
     if ($foo < 0) {